pierce403/cerumbra/README.md

 **End-to-End Encrypted Conversations with GPUs**

 Cerumbra is a protocol and implementation for private, secure AI inference using browser-to-TEE (Trusted Execution Environment) encryption.
 It enables completely private conversations with GPU-accelerated AI models running in NVIDIA Blackwell TEEs, ensuring your prompts and responses remain encrypted throughout the entire inference process.
+The reference deployment targets NVIDIA DGX Spark systems and defaults to the `gpt-oss-20b` open model for shielded inference.

 ## 🌟 Features